LayeredStudio/domain-info-extension/README.md

 * See domain important dates: registration date, expiry date
 * Info about Name Servers
 * DNS records: detects most subdomains added to a domain
+* History: see when and what changes happened in WHOIS or DNS Records
-* Does not track or record any user data, all code used is open source
+* Does not track or record browser history.
+The only info used is current tab url when extension icon is clicked

 ## Install and use it
 - Google Chrome - [Install from Chrome Web Store](https://chrome.google.com/webstore/detail/domain-info/afbepfhknfficaflckmgflbmklcleidl)